Rakan bin Hithlain: Marriage

-Rakan fell in love with and composed a poem to the unnamed daughter of Amer bin Jafn Al Safran.
-Rakan's father heard the poem and sent his people to betrothe her to Rakan.
+Rakan fell in love with a daughter of Amer bin Jafn Al Safran whose name is unknown.
+He wrote a love poem for her.
+Upon hearing the composition, Rakan's father arranged a betrothal between Rakan and the young woman.
 Amer bin Jafn agreed to the marriage.
-Rakan and Amer's daughter had a child named Falah bin Rakan bin Hathleen.
+The couple had a child named Falah bin Rakan bin Hathleen.

 Leadership

-Falah bin Hethlin was killed in 1845.
+Rakah's father Falah bin Hethlin was killed in 1845.
 Falah's brother Hizam bin Hethlin succeeded him in the leadership of the tribe.
-Hizam spent about fifteen years as the leader of the Ajman tribe, then relinquished his leadership in 1859 to his nephew Rakan because of his old age.
+Hizam spent about fifteen years as the leader of the Ajman tribe, then relinquished his leadership in 1859 to Rakan because of his old age.
 Rakan was 46 years old when he assumed leadership of the tribe.

 Arrest

 The Ottomans became aware of Rakan's power in Al-Ahsa after the spread of his forces and influence in the region.
 Rakan was captured after a battle.
 One source mentions the capture took place after 1882, but this contradicts the evidence of his participation in the Serbian–Turkish war while he was imprisoned in Niš in 1878.

 The Ottomans tracked Rakan's movements.
-At the beginning of the month of Dhul-Hijjah in 1288 AH, Rakan camped with about 400 men near the city of Hofuf at a water well for Ajman called Ain al-Sulaimani asteroid.
-The following day, Ottomans killed about 100 men from Ajman and captured Sheikh Rakan bin Hathleen and 30 other men, who they brought to Hofuf and placed in Kut prison.
+At the beginning of the month of Dhul-Hijjah in 1288 AH, Rakan camped with about 400 men near the city of Hofuf at a water well called Ain al-Sulaimani asteroid.
+The following day, Ottomans killed about 100 men from Ajman and captured Rakan and 30 other men, who they brought to Hofuf and placed in Kut prison.

 The Ottoman governor in Al-Ahsa placed Rakan with him in the governor's castle and put him under surveillance.
-The governor allowed Rakan to attend the governor's council, but he instructed his men on the day of Eid al-Adha (the tenth of Dhul-Hijjah) to surprise Rakan while he was in the council by placing handcuffs around his neck and hands.
-The governor issued a communication requesting any person owing Rakan more than 10 French riyals to announce before the beginning of the new Hijri year 1289 AH and to return the money to him, otherwise the reports would not be considered.
+The governor allowed Rakan to attend the governor's council, but on the day of Eid al-Adha (the tenth of Dhul-Hijjah) he instructed his men to surprise Rakan while he was in the council by placing handcuffs around his neck and hands.
+The governor issued a message requesting any person owing Rakan more than 10 French riyals to announce themselves before the beginning of the new Hijri year and to return the money to him, otherwise the reports would not be considered.

-The second novel Rakan bin Hithlin was imposing on the Ottoman Empire Kharjiya, in order to provide safety for its trade convoys that were traveling between the Arab tribes, and this matter caused inconvenience to the Ottoman leaders, so they planned with the person responsible for the delivery of Kharjiah to Rakan bin Hithlin, to arrest him.
-In one year, the Ajman tribe left to the land, and when they settled, Rakan went with six others to the official to agree to receive Al-Kharjiya.
-The Ottomans arrested Rakan with a trick and those with him, then they handcuffed Rakan and sent him by sea to the capital of the Ottoman Empire, Istanbul, and then exiled him to one of the castles of the city of Niš belonging to the Ottomans and located in Serbia, for a period of no less than seven years.
+According to the second account, Rakan was imposing on the Ottoman Empire at Kharjah, in order to provide safety for its trade convoys that were traveling between the Arab tribes.
+This was inconvenient to the Ottoman leaders, so they planned with the person responsible for the delivery of Kharjah to Rakan to arrest him.
+In one year, the Ajman tribe left to the land.
+When they settled, Rakan went with six others to the official to agree to receive Kharjah.
+The Ottomans arrested Rakan and those with him with a trick.
+They then sent him by sea to the capital of the Ottoman Empire, Istanbul, before exiling him to a castle in Niš for a period of no less than seven years.